Meeting science

 Meeting science is an emerging scientific discipline dedicated to the study, analysis, and optimization of professional meetings.
-Its primary goal is to enhance the effectiveness, productivity, and satisfaction of participants by applying scientific methods and principles.
+Its primary goal is to enhance the effectiveness, productivity, and satisfaction of meeting participants.

 History

-Meetings have always been a central element of management, and interest in their optimization grew in the early 21st century with the increasing number of meetings in professional environments.
-This interest grew significantly after the global COVID-19 crisis, which led many organizations to adopt hybrid work modes.
-Previously, various economic sectors had initiated efforts to define and formalize meeting practices.
+Interest in meeting optimisation grew significantly in the early 21st century, especially after the global COVID-19 crisis, which led many organizations to adopt hybrid work policies.

-The principles and practices of meeting science have been adopted beyond the corporate world and integrated into diverse organizations, including local governments, military, associations, and foundations.

-Simultaneously, a related field called facilitation emerged.
-Unlike meeting science, which aims to make operators autonomous in applying best practices, facilitation involves methodological experts who intervene in a targeted manner during events to improve efficiency.

 Origins

-Lean management

-Inspired by Toyota's practices in Japan, lean management introduced the principle of short-interval meetings to manage operations, often associated with visual management.

-Agile approaches

 With the publication of the Agile Manifesto in 2001, these approaches spread through the implementation of frameworks like Scrum, which includes specific meetings such as sprint planning and retrospectives, and the daily stand-up.

-Sociocracy and holacracy

-Sociocracy and holacracy are governance models introduced in the 1970s and early 2000s, respectively, focused on putting people at the center of performance.
-They define precise meeting modalities.
-Sociocracy is based on four principles: decision-making by consent, organization in circles, double-linking between circles, and election without candidates.
-Holacracy proposes governance meetings and tactical meetings.
+Sociocracy and holacracy, governance models introduced in the 1970s and early 2000s respectively, define specific meeting formats centered on employee participation.
+Sociocracy rests on four principles: decision-making by consent, organization in circles, double-linking between circles, and election without candidates.
+Holacracy uses governance meetings and tactical meetings.